 ‘He told me he believed I‘d absorbed a small piece of Voldemort’s power when I was given this scar,’ Harry hissed, parseltongue slipping from his lips.
 ‘It made us similar, he said, and gave me my ability to speak to snakes.’

 ‘He lied to you.’
 Salazar’s speech wavered between Parseltongue and English.
-‘My parselmagic cannot be passed on in such a way, it’s imperative you have my blood for the magic to work.
+‘My blood magic cannot be passed on in such a way, it’s imperative you have my blood for the magic to work.
 Magical power can’t be absorbed in such a manner, either, or there would’ve been wizards killing each other left and right to do so.
 He knows about the horcruxes.
 He knows that you are one.
 He has always known.’

 Salazar scowled.
 ‘I will not allow it,’ he hissed.
 ‘You are the Heir of Salazar Slytherin, not a sacrifice to be used by lesser wizards.
 We will find another way or we will make one.’